Skip to main content

 10 mentions Positive Neutral Negative

 The game masterfully blends emotional depth with a wholesome narrative, offering a poignant exploration of self-identity and acceptance through its charming characters and heartfelt storytelling.
-While it includes elements of humor and lightheartedness, it also delves into darker themes, creating a rich emotional experience that resonates with players.
-Overall, it stands out for its ability to evoke a wide range of feelings, from joy to heartbreak, making it a compelling and memorable journey.
+Players are drawn into a beautiful yet heartbreaking journey that balances lighthearted moments with darker themes, all while avoiding graphic content.
+Overall, it delivers a rich emotional experience that resonates deeply, making it a standout in its genre.

 • “Came for some sapphic lovin', stayed for a heartbreaking, yet beautiful story that left me pondering about self-identity, self-acceptance, and life in general in one of the endings.”